deimosgame/deimos-server/README.md

-Akadok is the game server for [Deimos](http://deimos-ga.me).
+Deimos-server is the game server for [Deimos](http://deimos-ga.me).

 [![wercker status](https://app.wercker.com/status/e7447bbc8dba0abab17c9a30dd64ff05/m/ "wercker status")](https://app.wercker.com/project/bykey/e7447bbc8dba0abab17c9a30dd64ff05)

 # Building

-The best way to build Akadok for your system is to download the latest version of the [Go](http://golang.org) compiler.
+The best way to build deimos-server for your system is to download the latest version of the [Go](http://golang.org) compiler.
 Then you just have to run the following commands in a terminal:

-    go get bitbucket.org/deimosgame/go-akadok
+    go get github.com/deimosgame/deimos-server
-    go install bitbucket.org/deimosgame/go-akadok
+    go install github.com/deimosgame/deimos-server

-Akadok can now be ran using the `go-akadok` command.
+Deimos-server can now be ran using the `deimos-server` command.
 It will generate its default config file in its directory.
 You can edit it as you want.

 # Testing

-Akadok is using multiple sub-packages to make its components modular.
+Deimos-server is using multiple sub-packages to make its components modular.
 However, the standard `go test` command only tests the current package.
-To run all the test suites of Akadok, this command should be ran in Akadok's root directory:
+To run all the test suites of deimos-server, this command should be ran in deimos-server's root directory:

     go test ./...

-If you just want to measure the stability of Akadok, you can rather check out our [Wercker project](https://app.wercker.com/project/bykey/e7447bbc8dba0abab17c9a30dd64ff05).
+If you just want to measure the stability of deimos-server, you can rather check out our [Wercker project](https://app.wercker.com/project/bykey/e7447bbc8dba0abab17c9a30dd64ff05).

 # Configuration

-In the configuration file (*server.cfg* by default, but this can be customized further by running the command `go-akadok /path/to/config/file.cfg`), the directives follow the format **param = value**.
-For instance, this is a valid config file that might be used with Akadok:
+In the configuration file (*server.cfg* by default, but this can be customized further by running the command `deimos-server /path/to/config/file.cfg`), the directives follow the format **param = value**.
+For instance, this is a valid config file that might be used with deimos-server:

     ; My wonderful config file!
     name = The best server in the world port = 1337
     maxplayers = 42

-Here are a list of parameters that may be used in Akadok config files (unknown parameters are ignored by the software):
+Here are a list of parameters that may be used in deimos-server config files (unknown parameters are ignored by the software):

 **name**: Changes the server name as it appears in the in-game server list.
-Default: Akadok server
+Default: Deimos server

 **ip**: Use this directive to force a binding IP.
-By default, Akadok will try to resolve server's external IP through master server ; if that fails, it will bind to 127.0.0.1.
+By default, deimos-server will try to resolve server's external IP through master server ; if that fails, it will bind to 127.0.0.1.

-**port**: Akadok's port.
+**port**: deimos-server's port.
 Default: 1518

 **max_players**: Maximum online players at the same time.
 Default: 15